-This publication provides revised and updated guidelines for conducting engineering-geology investigations and preparing engineering-geology reports (chapter 2); for investigating surface-fault-rupture (chapter 3), landslide (chapter 4), and debris-flow (chapter 5) hazards; for implementing geologic-hazard ordinances (chapter 8); and for preparing and reviewing engineering-geology reports for school sites (chapter 9).
-Additionally, the UGS has prepared new investigation guidelines for evaluating land-subsidence and earth-fissure hazards (chapter 6) and rockfall hazards (chapter 7).
+This publication provides revised and updated guidelines for conducting engineering-geology investigations and preparing engineering-geology reports (chapter 2); for investigating surface-fault-rupture (chapter 3), landslide (chapter 4), and debris-flow (chapter 5) hazards; for implementing geologichazard ordinances (chapter 9); and for preparing and reviewing engineering-geology reports for school sites (chapter 10).
+Additionally, the UGS has prepared new investigation guidelines for evaluating land-subsidence and earth-fissure hazards (chapter 6), rockfall hazards (chapter 7), and radon gas (chapter 8).
 All of the current guidelines are now combined into one publication to reduce duplication of topics, form a more complete reference, and facilitate easier updates and additions to the guidelines in the future.